BENEFITS OF STUDENT MEMBERSHIP IN THE ARKANSAS OPTOMETRIC ASSOCIATION

 Student Membership Application

-- The deadline for applying to take the Board Examination is May 1, 2017.
+The deadline for applying to take the Board Examination in June 2023 is May 22, 2022.

 Don't forget to transition your student membership!
 ArOA will request contact information from all of the New Licentiates in July.
 We will turn in all of your information to the American Optometric Association (AOA) so that your membership won't be interrupted.
 If you have a change in contact information, please contact us at 501-661-7675 or e-mail email@example.com